maree-s3596596/arff2pat/README.md

 Enter the names of input arff file, output pat file and float values for the test split (e.g. 0.33 is 33% of full set goes to test set) and validation split.

 ```
-./arff2pat.py --arff=weather.numeric.arff --pat=weather.numeric.pat --testsize=0.33 --validationsize=0.1
+./arff2pat.py --arff=weather.numeric.arff --pat=weather.numeric.pat --testsize=0.33 --validationsize=0.1 --discardmissing=no
 ```

 If test size is set to 0.0 it will only convert the supplied file directly to an equivalent pat file.

 If test size is > 0.0, train, validation (if validation size > 0.0)  and test files will be generated.

-If any rows contain missing data (? values) these will be discarded before the train/test/validation split (or before the output where no split required).
+If any rows contain missing data (? values) these will be either be discarded before the train/test/validation split (or before the output where no split required) where discardmissing is set to yes (default) or replaced with approrpiate encoding if discardmissing set to no.

+Missing numerical values are set to 0 when discardmissing is set to no.

+Missing nominal values are set to an N-width binary string set to all zeros where N is the number of values the variable can take on.

 ## Edits / enhancements in this fork